dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 -->

 Age Group: 12+
+Interests:
+- Survival/Apocalypse Games
+- Roguelikes
-Interests: Survival/Apocalypse Games, Roguelikes, Turn-based Strategy games.
+- Turn-based Strategy games
+- Resource Management
+- Decision Making
-Gamer Profile: Fans of tactical games, roguelikes, and survival challenges
+Gamer Profile: Fans of tactical games, roguelikes, survival challenges, and games that force you to manage scarce resources

 The game can appeal to both casual and hardcore players, as difficulty can be adjusted to suit player preferences.